 QuadrigaCX is NOT a financial institution, bank, credit union, trust, or deposit business.
 We DO NOT take Deposits.
 We exist solely for the purposes of buying and selling cryptocurrencies.”

-Billerfy Labs, owned and operated by José Reyes, was one of Quadriga’s payment processors.
-Under a shell company called Costodian, Reyes set up accounts at Canadian Imperial Bank of Commerce, one of the top banks in Canada.
+Billerfy Labs, owned and operated by a man named José Reyes, was one of Quadriga’s payment processors.
+Under shell company Costodian, Reyes opened several accounts at Canadian Imperial Bank of Commerce, a top bank in Canada.
 Quadriga customers would send their money to one of these accounts.

-When you wanted to redeem your Quad Bucks, you would send a request to Quadriga.
-The exchange would forward your request to Billerfy, which would then aggregate withdrawal requests before moving large sums of money (say, $100,000 CAD at a time) out of Costodian’s accounts at CIBC to an account held by Billerfy at another bank.
-And from there, Billerfy would then wire the funds directly to you.
+If you wanted to redeem your Quad Bucks, you would send a request to Quadriga.
+The exchange would then forward that request to Billerfy, which would aggregate withdrawals before moving large sums (say, $100,000 CAD) out of Costodian’s accounts at CIBC to an account held by Billerfy at another bank.
+And from there, Billerfy would wire the funds directly to you.

-In a nutshell, that is how Quadriga moved money.
-It is also how the exchange got itself into a sticky situation during the crypto boom period of 2017 to 2018 when millions of dollars began pouring into Billerfy/Costodian accounts at CIBC.
+In a nutshell, this is how Quadriga moved money.
+It is also how the exchange got itself into a sticky situation during the crypto boom period of 2017-2018.
+That is when millions of dollars began pouring into Billerfy/Costodian accounts, arousing the suspicion of CIBC.
 Banks have to comply with strict anti-money-laundering policies.
-This makes them averse to anything that looks like, well, money laundering.
+This makes them strongly averse to anything that looks like, well…money laundering.